Toward generalizable learning of all (linear) first-order methods via memory augmented Transformers: Introduction

 \section{Introduction}

-In-context learning (ICL) allows large language models (LLMs) to generate contextually appropriate outputs based solely on examples and queries provided in a prompt, without requiring any parameter adjustments \citep{brown2020language, liu2021makes, lu2021fantastically, wei2022chain, wu2022self}.
-This remarkable ability has spurred research into understanding how Transformers can implement algorithms \citep{brown2020language, achiam2023gpt, touvron2023llama}, with recent studies focusing on their capability to simulate optimization algorithms \citep{dai2022can, von2023transformers, garg2022can, akyurek2022learning}.
-Transformers have been shown to implement gradient-based optimization during their forward pass, such as preconditioned gradient descent for linear regression tasks \citep{dai2022can, mahankali2023one, ahn2024transformers}.
+In-context learning (ICL) allows large language models (LLMs) to generate contextually appropriate outputs based solely on examples and queries provided in a prompt~\citep{brown2020language, liu2021makes, lu2021fantastically, wei2022chain, wu2022self}.
+This remarkable ability has spurred research into understanding how Transformers can implement algorithms~\citep{achiam2023gpt, touvron2023llama}, with recent studies focusing on they can simulate optimization algorithms~\citep{dai2022can, von2023transformers, garg2022can, akyurek2022learning}.
+Transformers have been shown to implement gradient-based optimization during their forward pass, such as preconditioned gradient descent for linear regression tasks~\citep{dai2022can, mahankali2023one, ahn2024transformers}.

-More recently, studies have demonstrated that Transformers can learn even more advanced optimization methods.
-For instance, \cite{fu2023transformers} showed that Transformers exhibit convergence rates comparable to Iterative Newton's Method, a higher-order optimization technique that converges exponentially faster than gradient descent for in-context linear regression.
-Additionally, \cite{vladymyrov2024linear} proved that Transformers can, in fact, learn a variant of gradient descent that approximates second-order methods, such as \(\mathrm{GD}^{++}\), achieving convergence rates similar to Newton's method.
+Other recent work shows that Transformers can also learn more advanced optimization methods, e.g., \citet{fu2023transformers} show that Transformers exhibit convergence rates comparable to Newton's Method for ICL on linear regression. \citet{vladymyrov2024linear} prove that Transformers can learn a variant of gradient descent that approximates second-order methods, such as \(\mathrm{GD}^{++}\), achieving convergence rates similar to Newton's method.
 These findings lead to the central question of our paper:

-We hope that by addressing this question, we can reveal some of the representational power of Transformers as ``algorithm learners,'' and thus further motivate the use of machine learning for discovering new optimization algorithms.
-To make our question more precise, we focus on learning the entire class of gradient-based algorithms obtained by linearly combining past gradients, known as \textbf{\emph{Linear First-Order Methods (LFOMs)}}~\citep{goh2017why}, where the \(k+1^{\text{st}}\) iterate is
+We address this question by investigating the representational power of Transformers as \emph{algorithm learners}, and with it, contributing to the topic of machine driven algorithm discovery.
+More specifically, we focus on learning all gradient-based algorithms obtainable by linearly combining past gradients, known as \bemph{Linear First-Order Methods (LFOMs)}~\citep{goh2017why}, wherein \((k+1)\)-st iterate is

-and where \(\{\Gamma_i^k\}_{i=0}^k\) are \textbf{diagonal matrices}.
-Model~\eqref{LFOM_definition} is quite general, as it includes, as special cases, standard methods such as gradient descent (GD), momentum GD, Nesterov's accelerated gradient, conjugate gradient, and in a stochastic setting, AdaGrad, ADAM, among others.
+and where \(\{\Gamma_i^k\}_{i=0}^k\) are diagonal matrices.
+Iteration~\eqref{LFOM_definition} is quite general: it includes as special cases standard methods such as gradient descent (GD), momentum GD, Nesterov's accelerated gradient, conjugate gradient, and in a stochastic version, AdaGrad, ADAM, among others.